sargue/mailgun/README.md

 The library is pretty straighforward.
 You just need to remember two classes:

 * `Configuration`: which usually is a singleton you build once and re-use
-* `MailBuilder`: the entry point to build and send emails
+* `Mail`: the entry point to build and send emails
 * `MailContent`: an optional helper to build HTML and text message bodys

 That was three classes but the last one is optional although very useful